who-owns-lausanne/who-owns-lausanne/README.md

  - Week 46: Create pipeline and start documentation.
  - Week 47: Finish documentation and get first insights.

-**--> 25 November Deadline for milestone 2**
+**&rarr; 25 November Deadline for milestone 2**

 ## Questions for TAs
- --> Questions were already discussed during the tutorial session.
+ - Can we finish our analysis with a manual search for the political involvement of real estate owners?
+(The question concerns the _manual_ part.)